 This command takes one mandatory and one optional argument.
 Please remember that arguments are positional, i.e. they need to appear in the order described below.

--- Mandatory.
-Required for something. another=WHATEVER More information.
+-- Optional.
+Does something. option=SOMETHING

 One of the following exit codes will be set when the command finishes running: